Conduct and integrity

 The confidential advisors can help you to solve problems and conflicts.
 They are also the contact point for employees, students and visitors on campus who are faced with unacceptable behavior, for example, sexual harassment, bullying, aggression and violence, or discrimination.
 They are the contact point as well when abuse is suspected, or for an employee involved in a conflict for which the regular channels have not led to a solution.

-No experiments involving animals take place at Tilburg University.
+No experiments involving animals (in Dutch) take place at Tilburg University.

 - All applications for promotional activities must go through the Facility Service Desk.